paultanger/Fraud_Detection/pair.md

 ### The "product" of fraud
-Something that you will (need to) think about throughout this sprint is how the product of your client fits into the give technical process.
+Something that you will (need to) think about throughout this sprint is how the product of your client fits into the given technical process.
 A few points to note about the case of fraud:

 * Failures are not created equal
     * False positives decrease customer/user trust